-Most mesh routers on the market today come with easy network setup and management, allowing you to toggle network settings, check speeds, and enact parental controls.
+Most mesh routers on the market today come with easy network setup and management controls allowing you to toggle network settings, check speeds, and enact parental controls.

 Control Your Smart Home

-Some mesh routers like the TP-Link Deco M9 Plus are so advanced that they function as a WiFi router and a smart hub, connecting your Zigbee, Bluetooth and WiFi devices and enabling you to manage all your smart devices through the Deco app.
+Mesh systems like our Deco M5 (3-Pack) or Deco X60 WiFi 6 are so advanced that they function as a WiFi router and a smart hub, connecting your Zigbee and WiFi devices and enabling you to manage all your connected smart devices through the Deco app.

-Mesh WiFi works by using two or more mesh WiFi devices or “nodes” to create a mesh WiFi network.
+Mesh WiFi works by using two or more devices or “nodes” to create a secure and strong wifi network.